TalEliyahu/awesome-security-newsletters/README.md

 - [AdvisoryWeek](https://advisoryweek.com/) - A roundup of the security advisories that were published each week by major software vendors (Apple, Adobe, Microsoft, Oracle, etc.), built by Pete Freitag [(@pfreitag)](https://twitter.com/pfreitag).

-- [Last Week in Security](https://blog.badsectorlabs.com) - A summary of the interesting cybersecurity news, techniques, tools and exploits from the previous week.

-- [This week in security](https://this.weekinsecurity.com/) - A weekly tl;dr cybersecurity newsletter of all the major stuff you missed, but really need to know.
-It includes news, the happy corner, a featured cyber cat (or friend), and more.
-It's sent every Sunday, and is completely free.
-Prepared by Zack Whittaker [@zackwhittaker](https://twitter.com/zackwhittaker).

-- [CyberSecNewsWeekly](https://buttondown.email/CybersecNewsWeekly) - A weekly collection of news, articles, tools and tutorials by a security professional (@lormayna) for security professionals audience.

 - [Politico Weekly Cybersecurity](https://www.politico.com/newsletters/weekly-cybersecurity) - Delivered every Monday by 10 a.m., Weekly Cybersecurity examines the latest news in cybersecurity policy and politics.

 - [RTCSec Newsletter](https://www.rtcsec.com/newsletter/) - A free monthly newsletter bringing you commentary and news around VoIP and WebRTC security.
 Covers both defensive and offensive security as they relate to Real-time Communications.
 Prepared by Sandro Gauci [@sandrogauci](https://twitter.com/sandrogauci).